 Introducing Shangri-la (Zhōngdiàn)

-Plan your visit to this neck of the woods between April and October.
-There is no point coming here during winter as the city is practically shut down and transportation is often halted completely by snow storms.
+Plan your visit for between April and October.
+During winter the city practically shuts down and transportation is often halted completely by snowstorms.

 In mid- to late June, the town hosts a horse-racing festival that sees several days of dancing, singing, eating and, of course, horse racing.
 Accommodation is tight at this time.